abenkhadra/quarto/README.md

 # Dependancies

 The project depends on the core library of averest framework to parse guarded actions.
+The library can be found in folder  */depend*.
 In order to simulate the generated C++ code you need to install [SystemC](http://accellera.org/downloads/standards/systemc) and [SysteMoC](https://www12.informatik.uni-erlangen.de/research/scd/systemoc.phphttps://www12.informatik.uni-erlangen.de/research/scd/systemoc.php).